prabeshkunwar12/hotel_rating/README.md

 ### Application Properties

-Each service has its own `application.properties` file where you can configure the database connections, Eureka server URL, and other settings.
+Each service has its own `application.yml` file where you can configure the database connections, Eureka server URL, and other settings.

 ### API Gateway Routes

-The API Gateway routes are defined in the `application.properties` file of the API Gateway service.
+The API Gateway routes are defined in the `application.yml` file of the API Gateway service.

+### Configuration Repository

+Configuration has its own `GitHub repository` where the properties are imported.
+A new repository can be created with `application.yml` files and imported by modifying `application.yml` file of the `Config Server`.

 ## Technologies Used

 - Spring Boot
 - Spring Cloud Netflix Eureka
 - Spring Cloud OpenFeign
+- Spring Cloud Config Server
+- GitHub
 - MySQL
 - PostgreSQL
 - MongoDB